-There are three debate leagues to which schools in Palm Beach and Martin counties generally belong:
+There are multiple debate leagues to which schools in Palm Beach and Martin counties generally belong:

 Your officers, along with a number of other experienced coaches in the league, are available to answer questions, offer teaching and coaching ideas and perspectives, and assist you at both the classroom and debate tournament levels.

 The PBCFL hosts around tournaments from September through April, rotating among different schools in the league.
 The “Grand Finals” tournament is a national championship qualifier, and individuals who advance from that tournament will compete at the NCFL “Grand National” tournament over Memorial Day weekend.